 What is the fundamental issue?

-Several factors have contributed to a tightening of credit availability for commercial real estate loans.
-Some of those factors include increased underwriting standards, increased regulation of banks by the federal government, and a somewhat sluggish economy.
+Several factors have contributed to a tightening of credit availability for commercial real estate loans (CRE lending), including increased underwriting standards, increased regulation of banks by multiple federal government agencies, and higher compliance costs for lenders.

 I am a real estate professional.
 What does this mean for my business?